spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/CustomAssetId.md

 ---
 title: CustomAssetId
 description: Company wide unique id of the asset.
+Note that one asset can have several connections.
 Type: boolean
 Order: 999
 Unique: false